TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-conclusion.md

 So, what hot water system should you get if you have a heat pump installed?

 Firstly, if you have the space, the best choice is a hot water cylinder big enough to meet your daily demand for hot water.
 Heat it up once a day on cheap overnight electricity and forget about it.
 This is the cheapest and most efficient way of heating water.
+COP can be as high as 4.5 with the right cylinder, way better than I can get out of a NanoStore.

-If you don't have the space, should you go with a MiniStore or a NanoStore?
+If you don't have the space, or have highly variable hot water demand, should you go with a MiniStore or a NanoStore?

 First, a disclaimer.
 I've never used a MiniStore, so I'm basing this comparison on Newark Cylinder's [performance data](https://newarkcylinders.co.uk/heatgeekministore/), and anecdotal evidence from those that have.
 We have a higher output temperature (45°C vs 40°C) and lower input temperature (7°C vs 10°C) than the MiniStore performance data.
 That makes the MiniStore look better than it actually is.